-The Planning Work Session is held with the County Commissioners, County Manager and management staff.
+The Winter Work Session is held with the County Commissioners, County Manager and management staff.
 Expenditure and revenue projections and the Capital Improvements Plan are presented for consideration by the Board.
 Major factors driving the budget are discussed.
 The Commissioners provide feedback and direction to the County Manager and Staff related to the Board's priorities and preferences for the upcoming budget.

 The Budget and Management Staff checks the estimates provided by their assigned departments and makes adjustments as needed.
-Staff enters estimates and requests for Non-Departmental, Community Grants, Debt Service, Economic Development, joint County/City departments and other outside agencies.
+Staff enters estimates and requests for Non-Departmental, Special Appropriations, Debt Service, Youth Services, Aging Services, Behavioral Health Services, Medical Examiner, Court Services, joint County/City departments and other outside agencies.
 Staff also enters salary and fringe benefit figures for each cost center using data from the updated Position Classification Distribution report and the fringe benefit ratios calculated in December.

-Budget requests are discussed with the departments, and the Budget staff begins to formulate and enter preliminary recommendations into the Budget System.
+Budget requests are discussed with the departments, and Budget staff begins to formulate and enter preliminary recommendations into the Budget System.